Valery-Gromov/Home-Assignment-BBum/README.md

 4. **Additional Weather Data:**

-   - Display more detailed weather information such as humidity, pressure, and visibility.
+   - Display more detailed weather information.
-   - Integrate air quality index (AQI) data to provide users with air quality updates.
    - Add weather maps, including radar and satellite imagery, for better visualization.

 5. **User Personalization:**

    - Allow users to customize the app's appearance, including themes and color schemes.
    - Enable users to set up weather alerts and notifications for specific conditions.
-   - Add a feature to save multiple locations and easily switch between them.

 6. **Accessibility Improvements:**
     - Ensure the app is fully accessible to users with disabilities by following WCAG guidelines.